Lovely are the birch forests around Minsk; less idyllic is the story being filmed there by director Alexander Franskewitsch-Laje for Russian cinema.

-Nadine Heidenreich plays Frau Neumann (pictured here with Jörg Westphal), the head of the German military hospital in Minsk, and she is very convinced of what she has to decide and take responsibility for on behalf of the German Reich.
-Which of the Russian children were allowed to donate blood for the wounded German soldiers and which were not.
-Jewish children's blood was not what she considered valuable enough, the children of Jewish descent were sent to the Minsk ghetto.
+Nadine Heidenreich plays Frau Neumann (pictured here with Jörg Westphal), the head of the German military hospital in Minsk, who is firmly convinced of what she has to decide and answer for on behalf of the German Reich.
+Which of the Russian children may donate blood for the wounded German soldiers, and which may not.
+Jewish children's blood was not what she deemed valuable enough; the children of Jewish descent were sent to the Minsk ghetto.
+The shoot was emotionally far from easy.

-In terms of the number of victims of the Holocaust, Belarus is second only to Ukraine in Europe.
-The story of the Minsk ghetto is a story of suffering and unprecedented courage not only of the Jewish people, but also of thousands of citizens of the Soviet Union - civilians from Minsk, Bobruisk, Gomel, other cities and villages of Belarus, who at their own risk, often at the cost of their own lives, saved their fellow citizens of Jewish origin - women, old people, children - from the ruthless occupiers.
+In the number of Holocaust victims, Belarus ranks second in Europe after Ukraine.
+The story of the Minsk ghetto is a story of suffering and of unparalleled courage — not only of the Jewish people, but also of thousands of citizens of the Soviet Union: civilians from Minsk, Bobruisk, Gomel and other towns and villages of Belarus who, at their own risk and often at the cost of their own lives, saved their fellow citizens of Jewish origin — women, the elderly, children — from the ruthless occupiers.

-The movie tells of the fate of two boys - twins of Jewish origin who flee from the Minsk ghetto created by the Nazis.
-The war not only tore them away from their parents, but also from each other, scattering them to different front lines.
-And it is only after many decades that they manage to find and see each other again.
+The film tells the fate of two boys — twins of Jewish descent who flee the ghetto in Minsk created by the Nazis.
+The war tore them not only from their parents but also from one another, scattering them across different front lines.
+And only after many decades do they manage to find and see each other again.

 Production: Atlant Media Group